 Recently, I started picking up on Spanish by listening to Spanish music, and also watching Spanish shows with English subtitles.
 I have always preferred that over reading vocabulary in a textbook, and getting more confused about the grammar.
 I decided to also listen to some Spanish music, along with some traditional ways of learning a language, for example, watching a grammar video on YouTube.

 Now, how do I actually pick up on Spanish when listening to music?
 Well I listen to the song first then search the lyrics and compare it to a translation.
-I also listen to cover songs that are originally in English, but have been translated to English.
+I also listen to cover songs that are originally in Spanish, but have been translated to English.

 For example, one of the songs I listened to on YouTube is Isabel by Il Divo, and I learned that according to the English translation the Spanish word for “angry” is “enfadará”, and “today” means “Hoy”.

 This may not seem like you learn a lot, but words like that can help because you might be able to formulate a sentence using one of those words.
 “Hoy” is a common word to use because it addresses a moment in time for example, What are you doing oday?
 You may answer in Spanish “Hoy me quedo en casa”, which means “I’m staying at home today”

 Some shows I watched on YouTube with English subtitles are: Carlos Rey Emperador, La Corona Partida, and Isabel.
 All great shows that I recommend as it has helped me pick up on Spanish, but the downside I only learned words like: Reina, Principe, Inglaterra, España and so on.